shashwat12a/HealthMan/README.md

 mvn package
 ```
 then run .war package on the configured server

+# Notice: Patient Register servlet will is deprecated instead UserAddServlet will do the job from now on

 ### We used chatgpt to correct the english grammar of code comments, proper credits intended to the tool "chatgpt" where it is due